 This may include things like accessing training courses to upskill, connecting in with health support services, improving your resume and applying for jobs.

 Under normal circumstances, if you do not meet your mutual obligation requirements, Services Australia can reduce or stop your support payment.

-For more information about the new compliance system, visit the Department of Education, Skills and Employment.
+For more information about the Points Based Activation System, visit the The Department of Employment and Workplace Relations.

 In addition to fulfilling your mutual obligation requirements, anyone on government support payments are required to report the following each fortnight:

 Any income received by both you and your partner